 While troubleshooting Bluetooth issues on the Mac is too complex a topic to cover here, I’ve discovered that it also helps to launch System Preferences → Bluetooth.

 When the Bluetooth preference pane shows up, simply do nothing and wait.
 On your iOS device, launch an app—say, Photos—and select a photo.
 Now bring up the Share menu and your Mac should appear as an AirDrop destination.

 In order to make AirDrop work, your device must have a newer Wi-Fi and Bluetooth chipset.
-On iOS, open Control Center by swiping up from the bottom of the screen.
-If AirDrop is in Control Center, your device has the hardware to support AirDrop.
+On iOS, open the Settings app and go to the General section.
+If you see AirDrop, then your device has the hardware to support AirDrop.